BhavanaNavari/pds-assignment-2/README.md

 example remove kmpl from “Mileage”, CC from “Engine”, bhp from “Power”, and lakh from “New_price”).

-C) Change the categorical variables (“Fuel_Type” and “Transmission”) into numerical one hot encoded value.
+c) Change the categorical variables (“Fuel_Type” and “Transmission”) into numerical one hot encoded value.

 d) Create one more feature and add this column to the dataset (you can use mutate function in